SeanHershey/SQLQuest/concurrency.md

 ## Buy 2 items at the same time
 When we buy 2 items at the same time the gold value of the player will not reflect this change as it is not currently a leger and the enough gold requirement check is vulnerable to concurrency issues which require locking when buying an item.

+Note: Sequence Diagrams Can Be Found At File: CSC365 Concurrency